dlsyj/peekaboo/readme.md

 once I am able to detect eyes, I could map images of cartoon eyes or circular shapes the detected areas.

-The end product should map detect a person's eyes, nose, ears, mouth, and face, with the eyes and ears being detected as separate right and left areas instead of a pair of areas.
+The end product should map detect a person's eyes, nose, and face, with the eyes being detected as separate right and left areas instead of a pair of areas.
 This should allow for versatility in overlaying the images, and with the initial milestones involving drawing boxes, I'll get a good sense of how accurate the training sets have made the program.

 Milestones
 ----------